 There’s nothing like a glass of vino after a hard day’s sightseeing!
 For this experience you’ll be welcomed into the tasting room of one of the city’s leading vinotecas, where you’ll get to sample four award-winning local wines, whilst a native expert gives you a masterclass in the art of delectation.
 With a central location near Placa Catalunya and very affordable prices (starting at 35 euros per head), this is the best way to experience Catalan wines for those who don’t have time to do a day trip to the Penedes.
 Tapas/nibbles are also served.
 Email firstname.lastname@example.org to reserve.

-Wines, Cava & Cuisine (Vineyards & Rural Tastings)
+Wine, Cava & Cuisine (Vineyard & Rural Tastings)

 For even more wine tasting activities be sure to check this dedicated article, that also includes details on how to travel independently to some of the region’s famous wineries.